Game of Thrones Package

 Glenarm to Ballycastle

-From Glenarm, travel inland to the Shillanavogy Road in the lee of Slemish Mt, where St Patrick tended sheep, then through Broughshane, with its famous floral displays to the villages of Cushendall and Cushendun, with its easily accessed caves, where Davos Seaworth, on the orders of Lord Stannis, brings the sorceress Melisandre, who then gives birth to her shadowy baby.
+From Glenarm, travel inland to the Shillanavogy Road in the lee of Slemish Mountain, where Saint Patrick tended sheep, then through Broughshane, with its famous floral displays to the villages of Cushendall and Cushendun, with its easily accessed caves, where Davos Seaworth, on the orders of Lord Stannis, brings the sorceress Melisandre, who then gives birth to her shadowy baby.

 Beyond Cushendun lies magnificent Murlough Bay, with its view of Rathlin Island, the Mull of Kintyre and the Scottish islands.
 Michelle Fairley (Lady Stark) swam here as a child.